adivyoseph/many2one/README.md

 -a queue type

-0 default, spinlocj not aligned
+0 default, spinlock not aligned

 1 spinlock aligned

+2 spinlock only akigned

+3 mutex not aligned

+4 mutex aligned